Kansas Water Quality at a Glance

 Know Your Water Source

-Contact your water utility to request annual water quality reports and ask about nitrate and PFAS testing results.
-For private well owners, consider testing for nitrate annually and PFAS every few years to ensure water safety.
+Contact your water utility to request your 2026 Consumer Confidence Report and ask specifically about nitrate and PFAS test results.
+Private well owners should test for nitrate annually and for PFAS every few years — 30% of Kansas domestic wells have historically exceeded the nitrate MCL.
+Use our water quality checker for local data.

 Water Fountain

-For areas with known nitrate or PFAS contamination, consider NSF-certified filtration systems.
-Reverse osmosis effectively removes both contaminants, while specific activated carbon filters can address PFAS concerns.
+For areas with known nitrate or PFAS contamination, NSF-certified filtration is strongly advisable.
+Reverse osmosis effectively removes both nitrate and PFAS, while certified activated carbon filters address PFAS.
+See our recommended water filters for Kansas residents for independently verified options.

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to KDHE’s Environmental Health Services at (785) 296-5500 for investigation and follow-up.
+Check our live boil water notice tracker for any active alerts in your area.

 water tap running

-Support Kansas’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps protect the High Plains Aquifer and maintains system reliability.
+Support Kansas’s water sustainability by implementing conservation measures such as efficient irrigation, rainwater harvesting, and low-flow fixtures.
+Reducing demand is critical to protecting the High Plains Aquifer — a non-renewable resource whose depletion is accelerating and whose long-term security is a central concern of the 2026 task force findings.

 Kansas Cities We Cover